 Deferred outflows of resources represent a consumption of net position that applies to future years and will not be recognized as an expense or expenditure until then.
-The District has one item that meets this criterion, contributions made to the pension plan during the year ended June 30, 2016.
+The District has various items that meet this criterion, including contributions made to the pension plan during the year ended June 30, 2017 as well as other outflows (see Note 5).
 Deferred inflows of resources represent an acquisition of net position that applies to future years and will not be recognized until then.
-The District has one item that meets this criterion, differences between projected and actual investment earnings on pension plan investments.
+The District had no items that meet this criterion at June 30, 2017.